 Designing Your Home to Suit Your Mood

 Most people dream of having their perfect home.
-A place to lay their heads in at night, to create happy memories in, to enjoy each other and some to expand their families in.
-Your home is supposed to be your little haven from the hustle-bustle of the world and daily stress at work, college and the like and the hassles of dealing with other issues and people in general.
+A place to lay their heads in at night, to create happy memories in, to enjoy each other, and some to expand their families.
+Your home is supposed to be your little haven from the hustle-bustle of the world and daily stress at work, college, and the like, and the hassles of dealing with other issues and people in general.
 You need not own a palatial bungalow or a giant penthouse with all the luxuries to feel at peace with your little world in your little space.
-Whether you live at modest residential flats in Mumbai a major bustling city or a chic studio apartment in Paris, your home is meant to be your own place to relax, unwind, enjoy and develop as you see fit.
+Whether you live in modest residential flats in Mumbai a major bustling city or a chic studio apartment in Paris, your home is meant to be your own place to relax, unwind, enjoy and develop as you see fit.

-They say that calm homes breed calm, happy people and its definitely holds a big grain of truth.
+They say that calm homes breed calm, happy people and it holds a big grain of truth.
 If you feel a sense of dissatisfaction or unease, when you enter your own home it can surely affect your mood in general and how you deal with people as a consequence.
-In fact, it has been proven time and time again that your room design, the interiors and how things are placed can impact your mood – strange but true!
-In fact, even scientists nowadays are opening up to new research about how architectural and design elements can affect different parts of the mood and psyche and how spaces can affect your creativity, focus, calm and more.
+In fact, it has been proven time and time again that your room design, the interiors, and how things are placed can impact your mood – strange but true!
+Even scientists nowadays are opening up to new research about how architectural and design elements can affect different parts of the mood and psyche and how spaces can affect your creativity, focus, calm and more.

 Since most people nowadays need a respite from their busy lives in busy metros, feeling a deep sense of calm and peace in your own home is the least we expect.